 In my myopic vision, the miracle of water into wine paled in comparison to other miracles such as opening the eyes of the blind, raising the dead, touching and healing the lepers and feeding the multitudes.
 These other miracles were answers to serious needs.
 Wine on the other hand, was definitely not a need.

-My perspective changed not so long ago while I was discussing ‘favorite Jesus miracles’ with a friend.
+My perspective changed recently while discussing ‘favorite Jesus miracles’ with a friend.
 Her favorite miracle is the miracle of water into wine.
 Through our discussion, God opened the eyes of my understanding to see that it was a glorious miracle of provision.
 Through the miracle, Jesus showcased God as Jehovah Jireh (God our Provider) and as El Shaddai (The All Sufficient One, God Almighty).

 If you have ‘little needs’ that you have not brought to God in prayer, remember that He is your Jehovah Jireh.
 He is ready to turn your water into wine so that your joy may be full.